-The group loan facilities (including the new 4 May 2022 facilities) are secured by a debenture over the present and future assets of the company and personal guarantees from the directors (see note 22).
+The group loan facilities are secured by a debenture over the present and future assets of the company and personal guarantees from the directors (see note 24).

-22. Related party transactions
+24 Related party transactions

-As at 31 August 2020, G J Ramsay had given personal guarantees totalling £5,000,000 (2020 - £5,000,000) in respect of the group banking facility.
+As at 28 August 2022, G J Ramsay had given personal guarantees totalling £5,000,000 (2021: £5,000,000) in respect of the group banking facility.

-During the year, management charges of £924,079 (2020 - £1,164,409) were payable to Gordon Ramsay Holdings Limited.
+During the period, management charges of £3,807,935 (2021: £924,079) were payable to Gordon Ramsay Holdings Limited.

-Amounts owed to other related parties (see note 15) consists of a loan from Humble Pie Media Limited, a company incorporated in the United Kingdom and related to the company by virtue of common directorship and ownership.
+Amounts owed to other related parties (see note 16) consists of a loan from Humble Pie Media Limited, a company incorporated in the United Kingdom and related to the company by virtue of common directorship and ownership.
 This amount is unsecured, interest free and repayable on demand.

-The company has taken advantage of the exemption available under paragraph 33.1A of the Financial Reporting Standard 102 not to disclose transactions with other wholly owned members of the group.
+The company has taken advantage of the exemption available under paragraph 33.1A of the Financial Reporting Standard 102 not to disclosure transactions with the other wholly members of the group.

-The below entities were considered related parties as they share common directors with the company.
+The below entities were considered related parties as they share common directors with the company and are controlled by the same ultimate parent company.
 The following amounts were (owed to)/due from the below related parties at the reporting date as a result of the group's financing, management and trading activities: